The Industrial Internet of Things & Network Security Standards

 Still, although universal IIoT standards will certainly help get everyone on the same page, enterprises don’t have time to wait for them to take shape.

 The solution to managing IoT for businesses is strong network access control.
 Network access control (NAC) allows organizations to control not only who accesses the LAN, but the activities they can do once connected, such as which servers and data they can access, and which applications they can use.
+Find more about IoT: Three Types of Security

 In our next post we will be introducing our Security-as-a-Service network access platform, that delivers continuous risk monitoring of all your endpoints, even when they leave your premises.
 Your IT staff can assess threat levels in real time — from anywhere, on any device.
 Network access control becomes automatic and seamless, boosting security and saving time.
 Receive device-specific, customized risk profiles each day.
 It is stress free.